-Google Inc. (GOOG) said it didn’t pay people to write about Oracle Corp.
-(ORCL)’s lawsuit against it over Android software, although nonprofits, universities and trade groups receiving Google money have commented on the case.
+Google Inc. (GOOG:US) said it didn’t pay people to write about Oracle Corp.
+(ORCL:US)’s lawsuit against it over Android software, although nonprofits, universities and trade groups receiving Google money have commented on the case.

 Oracle said Google maintains a network of direct and indirect “influencers” to advance its intellectual property agenda, according to an Aug.
 17 filing in federal court in San Francisco.
 Oracle has hired one writer, Florian Mueller, author of the FOSS Patents blog, as a consultant, not to blog about the lawsuit, Oracle said.
 Mueller has written extensively on the lawsuit.

 Both companies filed papers in court Aug.
 17 responding to a judge’s order to disclose payments to journalists, bloggers and commenters.
 U.S. District Judge William Alsup, who has presided over the lawsuit, said Aug.
 7 that disclosure is needed to make clear whether anything written about the case is “possibly influenced by financial relationships to the parties or counsel.”

 Google said there were no quid-pro-quo payments to people for coverage, and commentators at entities which receive donations or financial support from Google weren’t paid to write about the case.

 “Google does not believe that individuals or organizations within these categories were intended to be encompassed within the scope of the court’s order,” Google lawyers said in the filing.
 They asked Alsup to let them know if he wants a “more comprehensive list.”